 b) Call the Newly Self Employed Helpline on 0845 915 4515.

-c) If you want to register via post, fill in Form CWF1 here (PDF).
+c) If you want to register by post, fill in Form CWF1 here (PDF).

 Don’t forget though, or you will be fined £100.

-Once you become self-employed you will pay tax each year by filling out a tax return and self-assessing how much you owe.
-A smart move is to keep tax money aside in a separate account from day one – then you will never find yourself scrabbling to meet a payment.
-Your accountant will advise how much you can expect to pay.
+Once you have registered as self-employed you will pay tax each year by submitting a self-assessment tax return to HMRC.
+A smart move is to keep tax money aside in a separate account from day one – then you will never find yourself scrabbling to meet a tax payment.
+Your accountant will advise how much tax you can expect to pay.

 Register for VAT

-If you turnover more than £73,000 (from 1/4/2011) in a rolling 12 month period you will be liable to pay VAT, even as a self-employed person.
+If your business has a turnover of more than £79,000 (from April 2013) in a rolling 12 month period you will need to register for VAT.
 So keep an eye on how well your new business is doing.
-As soon as you do pass the limit, you have 30 days to register with HMRC.
+As soon as you do pass the limit, you have 30 days to register.

 It’s the same for many other types of work, including being a child minder running a restaurant or pub, or being a market trader.
 And to get a licence, you will typically have to do some specific training and gain relevant qualifications.
 You may also have to go through an inspection to ensure your business is shipshape and legal.